Rini Price: Personal and family life

 Rini Price met the poet and journalist V. B. Price in Albuquerque in 1967.
 The two attended the University of New Mexico simultaneously in the previous decade, but did not meet until both were working with the Westinghouse Learning Corporation.
 They married in 1969 and shared a home in Albuquerque's North Valley for fifty years.
 They have two sons, Jody Price who lives with his wife Amy in Santa Fe, New Mexico, and Keir Price of Kinnelon, New Jersey, and two grandchildren, Ryan and Talia Price.

 In 1979, Price was diagnosed with a virulent form of thyroid cancer that recurred twice by 1984.
 She underwent two major operations, and the third occurrence was deemed inoperable and uncurable.
 Yet she survived her cancer.
 She attributed her survival in part to her humor, her determination, and her artistic discipline.
 She reduced the frequency of her public showings after 1984, however, driven with renewed fervor to make art more than to do anything else with it.
 She frequently met with and supported other people with cancer, offering some help and guidance for their own hopes of survival.

 Much of Price's family followed her to Albuquerque in the decades after her own relocation.
 Her parents moved to New Mexico from Tennessee in 1977, as did her sister, her two nephews, and her brother.
-Her mother passed away in 1980, her father in 2005, and her sister in 2014.
+Her mother died in 1980, her father in 2005, and her sister in 2014.

-Rini Price continued making her art nearly every day, even into the early years of her bout with dementia, until the condition made creating impossible.
+Rini Price continued making her art nearly every day, even during the early years of her dementia, until the condition made creating impossible.
 After nearly five years of advancing dementia, during much of which her husband served as her primary caregiver, she died of respiratory failure at Lovelace Hospital in Albuquerque on October 19, 2019.